Entropy and attestation¶

 Response from /api/random/bytes?n=64:

-The reference qrng_aggregator_service.py combines N upstream sources by XOR-mixing their outputs:
+The reference implementation qrng_aggregator_service.py combines multiple upstream sources by XOR-mixing their outputs:

 $$ \text{output}t = \bigoplus_i(t) $$}^{N} \text{source

-drand is the League of Entropy's federated beacon — a threshold BLS signature over a 30-second round number, contributed to by Cloudflare, EPFL, Kudelski Security, and others.
+drand is the League of Entropy's federated beacon: a threshold BLS signature over a 30-second round number, with contributors including Cloudflare, EPFL, and Kudelski Security.

 - Publicly auditable

-There is deliberately no "fall back to /dev/urandom if all sources fail" path.
+There is no fallback to /dev/urandom when registered sources are unavailable.
 If every registered source is down, mining halts.
-This is the only way the entropy attestation has any meaning — if mining silently continues with software RNG when the verifiable source is gone, the whole property is decorative.
+This is the only operating mode under which the attestation has meaning: if mining were permitted to continue against software randomness, the attestation would be decorative.

 - Halt